chris17453/wl-scp-o-nator/README.md

   "host": "your-host",
   "remoteDirectory": "/path/to/remote/directory",
-  "password": "your-password", // Optional, use this or privateKey "privateKey": "/path/to/private/key" // Optional, use this or password }
+  "password": "your-password", // Optional, use this or privateKey "privateKey": "/path/to/private/key", // Optional, use this or password "ignore": ["node_modules", "*.log"] // Optional, specify patterns to ignore }
 ```